-• Show one graph per CPU - Displays individual graphs for each processor in a multiprocessor operating system.
+- Totals Displays a detailed statistics on the number of processes, threads and handles running on the computer. - CPU and I/O Shows a statistical report on the CPU activities and Input/Out put activities of your computer. - Show one graph per CPU If enabled, displays individual graphs for each processor in a multiprocessor operating system.
 Hence this option will be enabled only in multiprocessor operating system environment.